exercism/docs/building/tooling/analyzers/interface.md

 A JSON Object containing any params that should be interpolated during rendering.
 For example, in the markdown file, you could write `Try %{variable_name} += 1 instead`, and then set `params` to `{ "variable_name": "foo"}` in order to substitute `%{variable_name}` for the actual variable that the student used.

-When using parameterised files, ensure to escape all uses of `%` by placing anther `%` in front of it. e.g. `Try aim aim for 100%% of the tests passing`.
+When using parameterized files, ensure to escape all uses of `%` by placing anther `%` in front of it. e.g. `Try aim aim for 100%% of the tests passing`.

 #### `type` (optional)